USAJOBS/ATP-Support/job-announcement-playbook/details/required-documents.md

   alt="Required Documents disclaimers v6.6 example"></amp-img>
 </div>

-The link in this section goes to a [list schools accredited by accrediting institutions recognized by the U.S. Department of Education](https://www.ed.gov/){:target="\_blank"}.
+The link in this section goes to a [list of schools accredited by accrediting institutions recognized by the U.S. Department of Education](https://www.ed.gov/).

 ## Documents to file